 The Unity School values the rhythm of the school day and adheres to a predictable schedule the children come to anticipate.

-Day in the life of a multi aged kindergarten during our outdoor days…
+A day in the life of a multi aged kindergarten during our outdoor days…

-We will end our day with Storytime.
+We end our day with Storytime.
 This will offer the children the opportunity to enjoy the wonderment of our beautiful curriculum, while they begin to develop important pre-literacy skills including comprehension and development of a rich vocabulary.
 We will close with a verse and make our way to a gradual transition home.

 The school day begins with a warm welcome into the outdoor classroom, as students make the transition from their homes to their school environment.
-Special attention will be paid to appropriate social distancing to ensure the health of all children during school.
+Special attention is paid to appropriate social distancing to ensure the health of all children during school.
 The two hour Main Lesson starts each school day.
 In first grade, Main Lesson is divided between arithmetic, language arts and nature studies, each encompassing multiple weeks.
 This Main Lesson begins with a mood of reverence as the class speaks in unison the morning verse.
 Poetry, song, speech, mental math, gross motor and fine motor movements are all essential in the students’ warm up.
 This warm up awakens the students’ capacity to receive the new material of the day.
 The previous day's story and already introduced content is then practiced and reviewed in artistic ways, whether through play acting, drawing, beeswax, or oral review.
 The teacher then guides the class through drawings and writings in their Main Lesson books.
 Then it is time for the students to settle in for the heart of the main lesson: the story.
 These tales from all over the world act as soul food for the emotional and social life of the developing first grader.

 After Main Lesson, the children have a hearty snack brought from home followed by outside play.
 The remainder of the day consists of various subject classes.
-These may include handwork, games, music, painting, and more.
+These may include handwork, games, music, painting, foreign language and more.

-Suggestions for a healthy continuation of the day, such as various enrichment activities, will supplement the virtual Main Lesson.
+Suggestions for a healthy continuation of the day, such as various enrichment activities, will supplement the virtual Main Lesson